amansrtn/KnowWize_Assesment/README.md

-The Function Through Which the API Can Be Tested Is Given Below
+The Function Through Which the API Can Be Tested Is Given Below OR You Can Run

     def send_post_request():